-- Most women initially experience irregular spotting or prolonged light to moderate bleeding.
-Later, bleeding is likely to be lighter, less frequent, or stop altogether. - Some women experience weight gain, headaches, dizziness, nausea, or mood changes.
+- Changes in monthly bleeding: irregular spotting or prolonged light to moderate bleeding in the beginning.
+Later, bleeding is likely to be lighter, less frequent, or stop altogether. - Weight gain, breast tenderness, headaches, dizziness, nausea, mood changes.

 Reasons to return to the provider